jhcook/agentic-rag/docs/models-and-configuration.md

 **Empty Search Results**:
 - Verify documents have been indexed: check `cache/rag_store.jsonl`
-- Confirm FAISS index exists and has vectors
+- Confirm pgvector is running and has vectors
 - Check debug logs for embedding failures

 ## Google Backend Configuration